FIDATA/dev-toolkit/README.md

 	Mose Linux users use OpenSSH: http://www.openssh.org/.

-	Environment variables: ssh client should be accessible from command line.
+	Environment variables: sftp client should be accessible from command line.

 4. CMake